Understanding SR-22 insurance in Wyoming

 SR-22 insurance cost by company for reckless driving

-The cheapest company for SR-22 insurance with a reckless driving conviction is State Farm at an average annual rate of $1,642.
-A reckless driving ticket may be handed out for a variety of driving behaviors, such as excessive speed, running traffic lights, texting while driving or tailgating.
-No matter the reason, reckless driving in Wyoming leads to fines, higher car insurance rates and an SR-22.
+The cheapest company for SR-22 insurance after a reckless driving conviction is State Farm, with an average annual rate of $1,642.
+Drivers can get reckless driving tickets for many reasons, such as excessive speeding, running red lights, texting while driving, or tailgating.
+No matter the reason, reckless driving in Wyoming results in fines, an SR-22 requirement, and increased car insurance rates.

 CompanyAverage annual premiumAverage monthly premium